Last Modified On April 11th, 2021 at 03:32 am

 What is Microphone Boost

 Microphone Boost is a setting in Windows audio settings.
-It helps you increase the volume of the sound captured form a Mic.
+It helps you increase the volume of the sound captured from a Mic.

 So if you think that the sound level captured in your Microphone is low, you can increase this level accordingly.